-All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+18.5 Staff who have contact with pupils and families will have supervisors which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

-15. Monitoring Arrangements
+19. Monitoring Arrangements

 This policy will be reviewed annually by the DSL.
 At every review, it will be approved by the full Governing Body.